Physics-50/Module-3/docs/week1.md

 ## Wiggling the parameters to explore sources of uncertainty

 Next week we will perform a detailed investigation of a significant source of uncertainty.
 But first we need to do an exploratory study to determine which sources of uncertainty might be the most significant.
 This week we would like you to investigate 3 possible sources of systematic error.
+Before doing so set up your spreadsheet so that you can roughly estimate the effect of your source of systematic error on your results.
+This will not be a formal error analysis.
+Instead for week 1 only, we would like you estimate the speed of sound in the center of your range of exploration and at the two ends.
+Between measurements you should reset your source of systematic error but do not need to reset anything else.

 In your checkpoint you will be asked to report the following for each of the 3 sources of systematic error you investigated:

-1) A single screenshot from your Google docs lab notebook that shows one or two images relevant to understanding what you did as well as relevant tabulated data.
+1) A single screenshot from your Google docs lab notebook that shows one or two images relevant to understanding what you did.
 Your images should showcase the parameter you wiggled.

+2) Your results including the estimated speed of sound under the three conditions described above.

 2) A 3--6 sentence description of your investigation and your conclusion as to whether this was a significant source of uncertainty.